Rufous-headed parrotbill

-The rufous-headed parrotbill (Paradoxornis bakeri), or greater rufous-headed parrotbill, is a parrotbill in the family Paradoxornithidae and is found in eastern Asia from the eastern Himalayas to Indochina.
+The rufous-headed parrotbill (Paradoxornis bakeri), or greater rufous-headed parrotbill, is a bird in the family Paradoxornithidae and is found in eastern Asia from the eastern Himalayas to Indochina.

 Taxonomy and systematics

-The rufous-headed parrotbill was alternatively considered as a member of the Old World babblers family, Timaliidae, or in the Sylviidae, but it actually seems to belong to the distinct family Paradoxornithidae.
+The rufous-headed parrotbill was alternatively considered as a member of the family Timaliidae, or in the Sylviidae, but it actually seems to belong to the distinct family Paradoxornithidae.
 It was formerly considered as conspecific with the white-breasted parrotbill.

 Distribution and habitat

 The natural habitats of the rufous-headed parrotbill are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.